lcx/seafile-admin-docs/manual/extension/webdav.md

 ### HTTPS proxy

+Please note that this workaround is not needed anymore for as of Seafile 10, see comment in the forum: https://forum.seafile.com/t/seafdav-move-command-causing-502/11582/52

 If you configure https in Nginx or Apache, you have to configure the reverse proxy to rewrite the `Destination` headers protocol from `https` to `http`.
 This is a limitation on the WebDAV framework SeafDAV is based on.
 See more details:

 * <https://forum.seafile.com/t/seafdav-move-command-causing-502/11582>